Non - General Practice Vacancies:

 - SA - Roseworthy - University of Adelaide - Lecturer/Snr Lecturer/Assoc Professor, Small Animal Medicine

-- SA - Roseworthy - University of Adelaide - small animal, Casual ECC Vet
+- SA - Roseworthy - University of Adelaide - ECC Vet

 - WA - Perth S - Manning - 3 vet small animal/specialist practice, Ophthalmologist

-- Part time (0.4FTE - Thursday and Friday) Fixed term two (2) year opportunity.
-Located on the Camden Campus at the University Veterinary Teaching Hospital Camden (UVTHC)
+- Full time, Continuing employment, contingent on the continuation of external funding, located on the Camden Campus at the University Veterinary Teaching Hospital Camden (UVTHC)

 About the opportunity